morkro/BrowDash/README.md

 # BrowDash
 A simple and customisable "new tab" Chrome extension using Google Material Design.
-_This extension isn't downloadable until version 1.0.0.
+_This extension isn't downloadable before version 1.0.0.
 Until then, I prepared a preview link to see the current status._

 ### Goals

-Having a full customisable dashboard with a set of different modules _(cards)_ using bleeding edge technologies and Googles material design.
-The user can create new cards, change the order and theme of each card as well as the entire dashboards theme and delete cards.
+Having a full customisable dashboard with a set of different modules , called _(cards)_, using bleeding edge technologies _(such as the new ECMAScript 6 features)_ and Google's material design.
+The user can create new cards, delete them, change the order and theme of each card as well as the entire dashboards theme.

-### Available cards (first draft)
+### Available features:

-- A basic one.
-Saves simple text
-- Weather card (uses current location but should be optional)
+- **TextCard:** the basic one; saves simple text.
+Options like *bold', _italic_, etc are available.
+- **WeatherCard:** displays the current weather based on your location.
+- **Timer:** changing the time to 12h _(including AM/PM)_ or 24h is possible. _Default: 24h._

-### Planned cards
+### Planned features

-- Notifications card (like setting personal alarm messages)
+- **NotificationsCard:** setting personal alarm messages.
-- Todo list card
+- **TodoCard:** don't need to explain that.
-- Device statistics (like battery status and more)
+- **DeviceCard:** statistics about your device _(like battery status and more)_.
+- **Offline message:** user is suddenly offline? be nice and tell him.
+- _More features to be defined._

 ### Technologies

-- All currently implemented/available ES6 features in Chrome
+- All currently available ES6 features in Chrome
+  - ES6 Classes
+  - Template Strings
+  - `const`, `let`
 - localStorage API
 - Device API's
 - Web Components (HTML imports, Custom Elements)

 # How to use

-BrowDash is currently still in heavy development and not even alpha.
+BrowDash is currently **still in heavy development** and not even alpha.
 As soon as a first beta is available to download, I'll will let you know.
+In the meantime you can visit [this][7] preview link and hope the current state is online.

 # Contribution